zerynth/docs-v3/docs/hardware/EXP-RELAY.md

 ## Device Summary

-* 6 NO/NC Relay (10A @ 250V AC)
+* 6 General Purpose Relays rated at 6A 250VAC

-A rotative switch allows to select the I2C address of the onboard port expander.
+### Rotary Switch SW1
-Rotative switch configuration:
+Chooses the address of the ADC Chip, Enable multiple boards to be connected simultaneously.

 | Position | Address |
 |----------|---------|